-I had previously thought that when I entered my home and shut the front door, I could be, to some extent at least, left alone, free to access information, to form opinions without interference, to make important life decisions, and discuss intimately with family members.
-But with the ability of everyday objects to listen, see, and gather data from my home, I now ask myself whether I can effectively exercise my right to respect for private and family life, my home and correspondence.
+I had previously thought that when I entered my home and shut the front door, I could be, to some extent at least, left alone, free to access information, to form opinions without interference, to make important life decisions, and to discuss intimately with family members.
+But with everyday objects able to listen, see and thereby gather data from my home, I now ask myself whether I can effectively exercise my right to respect for private and family life, my home and correspondence.

-The knowledge that our ‘always-on’ smartphones, tablets, and PCs make us visible, trackable and identifiable, now extends to televisions, refrigerators, ovens, vacuum cleaners and other home appliances leaving a trail of ‘digital breadcrumbs’ which reveal data about our behaviour and movements.
+The knowledge that our ‘always-on’ smartphones, tablets, and PCs make us visible, trackable and identifiable now extends to televisions, refrigerators, ovens, vacuum cleaners and other home appliances.
 For example, consider the capabilities of Samsung televisions to send living-room chatter to third parties, the iRobot vacuum cleaner to map home interior locations, or the Sleep Number Bed mattress to track your heart rate, breathing, sounds and movements.
+They are leaving a trail of ‘digital breadcrumbs’ which reveal data about our behaviour and movements.

-The potential surveillance and predictive capabilities of connected devices, coupled with relatively inexpensive data storage, makes them ever more affordable and attractive to consumers with little thought given to their potential risks and threats, especially when they are left unsecured.
-Obfuscated by lengthy and complex policies and agreements, consumers will ignore, dismiss or at best tolerate the autonomous capture, collection, and transfer of behavioural data which are cross-referenced with other data to reveal personal attributes and profiles.
+The potential surveillance and predictive capabilities of connected devices, coupled with relatively inexpensive data storage, makes them ever more affordable and attractive to consumers with little thought given to their potential risks and threats, especially when left unsecured.
+Obfuscated by lengthy and complex policies and agreements, it is likely that consumers will ignore, dismiss or at best tolerate the autonomous capture, collection, and transfer of behavioural data which, cross-referenced with other data, can reveal personal attributes and profiles.

 The collection of health-related data is a particular cause of concern.
-The Google (Alphabet Inc.) purchase of the Nest thermostat in 2014, Fitbit in 2019, and Coefficient Insurance in 2020, provide a glimpse of the power accruing in one actor to monitor, aggregate, predict, and share health-related data.
+The Google (Alphabet Inc.) purchase of Nest thermostat in 2014, Fitbit in 2019, and Coefficient Insurance in 2020, provides a glimpse of the power accruing in one actor to monitor, aggregate, predict, and share health-related data.
 In this connection, John Hancock, one of the largest life insurance providers in North America, will now sell only interactive policies that collect health data.
-By design, such connected devices pay close attention to their owners and log many of our daily activities.
-These perceived benefits may be a friend of the healthy but could quickly become a foe of the vulnerable, those without the means to adopt a healthy lifestyle.
+By design, connected devices are paying ever closer attention to their owners by logging many of their daily activities.
+These perceived benefits may be a friend of the healthy but could also be a foe of the vulnerable, those without the means to adopt a healthy lifestyle.

 Regulation and governance